By Carlito Rovira

 The YLP drew up a 13-Point Program that outlined the group’s political objectives.
 It included independence for Puerto Rico, as well as liberation for all Latinos and other oppressed people, like the Palestinians.
 The Young Lords upheld the struggle against women’s oppression and eventually voiced support for the rights of LGBTQ people.

 These young revolutionaries believed that the power of the people would eventually overwhelm the power of the oppressors.
 In that spirit, the YLP believed in the right of armed self-defense.
 This became evident in actions they took while patrolling the streets in areas they organized.
-Whenever the Young Lords witnessed the police arresting community residents, they would intervene to confront the racist cops and often liberated the arrestees.
+Whenever the Young Lords witnessed the police arresting community residents, they would intervene to confront the racist cops and often liberated the prisoners.

 In late 1970, YLP member Julio Roldan, who had been arrested at a demonstration in the Bronx and was pending arraignment, was found hung to death in his cell at the “Tombs” prison facility in lower Manhattan.
 During this era, many prisoners were found mysteriously dead in their cells, but prison officials always labeled them “suicides.”